knpuniversity/oo/knpu/episode2/battle-result-model.md

 [[[ code('7152410abc') ]]]

 We'll do this for *each* property.
 But actually, I can make PhpStorm write these methods for me!
+Suckers!
 Delete `getWinningShip()`, then right-click, go to "Generate" and select "Getters".
-Select all 3 properties and let it work its magic.
+Select all 3 properties, say abracadabra, and let it work its magic.

 It even added some PHPDoc above each with an `@return mixed` - which basically